andwn/cave-story-md/doc/VRAM.md

 #### 0x010 (TILE_USERINDEX and TILE_TSINDEX)
 On the title screen I toss the full walking animation of Quote here because I'm lazy.
-In game it's where the current map's tileset goes, they are at most 256x112 pixels (448 tiles).
+In-game it's where the current map's tileset goes, they are at most 256x112 pixels (448 tiles).
 Some of them had to be crushed with a custom utility.

 #### 0x1D0 (TILE_FACEINDEX)